guglielmobartelloni/whatsapp-cli/README.md

-# Whatsapp-cli - A command line application to send Whatsapp messages
+# Whatsapp-cli - Send messages on the command line

 This application let's you send Whatsapp using the unofficial Whatsapp Web API.